NLindenB/Rust-Journey/README.md

 ### **Who am I?**

-I'm a software engineer students at [CODE University of Applied Sciences](https://code.berlin/en/) and a working student at [FreeTech - Axel Springer Academy of Journalism and Technology](https://www.freetech.academy/en).
+I'm a software engineer student at [CODE University of Applied Sciences](https://code.berlin/en/) and a working student at [FreeTech - Axel Springer Academy of Journalism and Technology](https://www.freetech.academy/en).

 Please feel free to use this repository as your learning resource.
 If you have any further questions or remarks, don't hesitate to contact me at nino.lindenberg@code.berlin.